Shivamkakda/food-clone/README.md

 How to run the Project:
-Click The Link to start the app at https://shivamkakda.github.io/food-clone/ .
+Click The Link to start the app at <a href ="https://shivamkakda.github.io/food-clone/">FooDBite</a> .